somnambulist-tech/api-bundle/README.md

  * UuidValueResolver
    Converts a UUID string into a somnambulist/domain UUID object.
 Type hint `Uuid $id` on a Controller to enable.
+Since v 1.2.0 provided that the request contains a param with the same name as the type hint, it will resolve to a UUID.
+For example: the parameter is `$accountId` and your route is defined with `/account/{accountId}`, if the controller has a type-hint of: `Uuid $accountId` the UUID will be passed in.

  * ExternalIdentityValueResolver
    Converts the parameters `provider` and `identity` to an ExternalIdentity object.